 Moist like toner, soft like emulsion and strong like essence.

 When I first bought this product, I wasn’t quite sure at which step to use it.
 I immediately thought serum or emulsion as it seems a bit too potent to be used at toner step and a bit too liquid to be used as a moisturiser.
 It finally settled into emulsion, often the last step of my routine during warmer weather.

 The dispensing mechanism is wonderful.
 An opaque bottle with controlled opening make it easy to use just the right amount as well as minimising the air and light exposure the liquid receives.
 It’s also hygienic and travel safe since the screw top lid assures a tight closure and the rubber-like plastic makes it break resistant.
 So 10/10 for packaging.

 The liquid has a light scent contributed by a minute amount of added fragrance (last on INCI).
 The smell is actually quite fresh however and far from irritating provided you don’t suffer sensitivity to such additives.

-The liquid itself is thick although still somewhat runny and also cloudy in appearance.
+The liquid itself is thick and cloudy in appearance.
 It’s a little stretchy but not at all sticky.
 You only need a small amount to cover the entire face.
-The amount shown below is probably sufficient, a little more to cover the neck perhaps.
-It has abundant slip so glides over the face really easily and absorbs thoroughly in a short time.
-It is quite refreshing when it touches the skin although soothing and cooling properties are not claims of this product.
-(Maybe a little bonus for those suffering redness).
+The amount shown below is probably sufficient, a little more perhaps to cover the neck as well.
+It has abundant slip so glides over the face really easily and absorbs totally in a short time.
+It’s quite refreshing when it touches the skin although soothing and cooling properties are not claims of this product, (maybe a little bonus for those suffering redness).